Dylan-Grove/form-monkey/README.md

 1. **Submit Mode** (`"mode": "submit"`): Automated form submission with random data
 2. **SQL Injection Mode** (`"mode": "sql_inject"`): Tests the form for SQL injection vulnerabilities

+You can specify the mode in three ways:
+- In the form configuration's `mode` parameter
+- Using the `--mode` or `-m` command-line option
+- Setting the `MODE` environment variable

 ### Phone Number Formats

 The tool supports various phone number formats based on the `area_code_type` configuration: